gatsbyjs/gatsby/examples/using-reach-skip-nav/README.md

     1.  **`/header.css`**: This ensures that our navigation links have focus rings, which are important visual cues when navigating by keyboard.
     1.  **`/header.js`**: This has the navigation links for your pages.
-    1.  **`/layout.js`**: This component is used in all of our pages to make sure they all use the same navigation.
-This is also where we are implementing our skip link.
+    1.  **`/layout.js`**: This component is used in all of your pages to make sure they all use the same navigation.
+This is also where you will implement your skip link.
     1.  **`/seo.js`**: This information is necessary to give the site a 100% in [Lighthouse](https://developers.google.com/web/tools/lighthouse) for accessibility since screen readers need a title and language.

 1.  **`/pages`**: This directory contains pages that will be automatically built and served by Gatsby.
-We've included three pages to demonstrate navigation between them and how our skip nav link behaves.
+This example includes three pages to demonstrate navigation between them and how your skip nav link behaves.
 All of these pages use the `Layout` component.
-1.  **`gatsby-browser.js`**: This file is where we tell the Gatsby to focus the skip navigation when we navigate to a new page.
+1.  **`gatsby-browser.js`**: This file is where you tell the Gatsby to focus the skip navigation when users navigate to a new page.
 1.  **`/cypress**: This directory is where tests and [Cypress](https://www.cypress.io/) configuration live.
-We're going to focus on the test.
-If you want to learn more about using Cypress, check out our [example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-cypress).
+You're going to focus on the test.
+If you want to learn more about using Cypress, check out the [example](https://github.com/gatsbyjs/gatsby/tree/master/examples/using-cypress).
-1.  **`/integrations/skip-nav.test.js`**: runs two tests to ensure that we have a skip link and that the skip link is focused on page navigation.
+1.  **`/integrations/skip-nav.test.js`**: runs two tests to ensure that you have a skip link and that the skip link is focused on page navigation.

 ### Running the example